The temperatures on Mount Kilimanjaro range from hot to bitter cold.

 Natural bush, plains, and lowland forests once covered the region.
 However, because this area is rich with fertile volcanic soil, it makes an ideal land for agriculture.
 The Chaga people settled on these lower slopes to farm a variety of crops, such as highly prized coffee and tropical fruits.
 The grounds are irrigated by underground channels tunneling through the earth from the lush rainforest nestled above.

 Many of the local mountain guides hail from the nearby villages.
 Large wild animals are rarely seen here, having been eliminated by farmers generations ago.
 However, small nocturnal mammals such as galagos and tree hyrax still thrive.
-Birds, such as speckled mousebirds and tropical boubou, are also are plentiful.
+Birds, such as speckled mousebirds and tropical boubou, are also plentiful.

 Rain Forest Zone